This broken bridge ranks among the oldest in France... and it’s located in the Île-de-France region.

 Ce pont brisé est l'un des plus anciens de France... et il se trouve en région parisienneCe pont brisé est l'un des plus anciens de France... et il se trouve en région parisienneCe pont brisé est l'un des plus anciens de France... et il se trouve en région parisienneCe pont brisé est l'un des plus anciens de France... et il se trouve en région parisienne

-Built from stone, with arches resting on sturdy piers, it exemplifies the architecture of medieval bridges: strong, massive, designed to withstand the Seine's floods and the repeated passage of wagons.
-Several mills once lined this crossing, the last of which was swept away during a flood.
-The bridge was also immortalized by painter Camille Corot: his work "The Bridge of Mantes", depicting it, is now housed in the Louvre Museum.
-While the bridge is no longer intact today, it’s not solely the passage of time that bears the blame.
+Built from stone, with arches resting on sturdy piers, it perfectly exemplifies medieval bridge architecture: sturdy, massive, designed to withstand the Seine’s floods and the frequent passage of carts.
+Several mills once lined its length, with the last one collapsing during a flood.
+The bridge also gained fame through the brush of painter Camille Corot: his work "The Bridge of Mantes" depicting it is now housed in the Louvre Museum.

 The fate of Limay Old Bridge takes a dramatic turn in the 20th century, amidst World War II.
 In June 1940, as German troops rapidly close in on Paris, the French military makes the difficult decision to destroy several strategic structures to slow their advance.
 The Old Bridge of Limay is intentionally blown up.
 Several arches are dismantled to prevent the Germans from crossing the Seine.
 But the story doesn’t end there.
 In 1944, during Allied bombings targeting infrastructure used by the German forces, the area is hit once again.
 These additional damages further worsen the battered state of the already mutilated bridge.